 The School office is located in room KWBo-o1 on the ground floor of the Katharine Worth Building.
-Opening hours are Mondays to Fridays between 10:00am and 4:00pm.
+Term-time opening hours are Mondays to Fridays between 10:00am and 4:00pm.
 The Helpdesk is your first point of contact for administrative gueries.